Last updated on January 13, 2025

 Tips and Interactions

-- Hate cards like Endurance are good to immediately remove from your opponent’s graveyard with Extirpate.
-You can also do it with Surgical Extraction, but it might get tricky since they can cast it for free.
+• Hate cards like Endurance are good to immediately remove from your opponent's graveyard with Extirpate.
+You can also do it with Surgical Extraction, but it might get tricky since they can cast another copy for free.
+Split second prevents that from happening.

-- You run a mix of mill, removals, and counters, so don’t tap out and try to play your mill spells at instant speed.
-This might seem intuitive, but it’s important to be able to answer the threats that immediately kill you, like Colossus Hammer or Murktide Regent, rather than the ones that are mostly just annoying.
+• You run a mix of mill, removal, and counters, so don't tap out and try to play your mill spells at instant speed.
+This might seem intuitive, but it's important to be able to answer the threats that immediately kill you, like Colossus Hammer or Murktide Regent, rather than the ones that are mostly just annoying.

 Sideboard Guide